-Ali Momeni is into dynamic systems and moving targets; he works with kinetics, electronics, software, sound, light, people, plants and animals.
-His creative output ranges from sculptures and installations, to urban interventions and music theater performance.
+I am into dynamic systems and moving targets; I work with kinetics, electronics, software, sound, light, people, plants and animals.
+My creative output ranges from sculptures and installations, to urban interventions and music theater performance.

 b a t c h k u at gmail dottt com